sosuisen/git-documentdb/docs-api/git-documentdb.jsondoc.md

 ## JsonDoc type

-Type for a JSON document that is stored in a database
+The type for a JSON document that is stored in a database

 <b>Signature:</b>